 Vincristine is in a class of vinca alkaloids medications.
 It works by slowing or stopping the growth of cancer cells in your body.

-Vincristine comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a medical facility.
+Vincristine comes as a solution (liquid) to be injected into a vein by a doctor or nurse in a medical facility.
 It is usually given once a week.
 The length of treatment depends on the types of drugs you are taking, how well your body responds to them, and the type of cancer you have.

-Your doctor may need to delay your treatment or change your dose if you experience certain side effects.
-It is important for you to tell your doctor how you are feeling during your treatment with vincristine injection.
+You need to tell your doctor how you are feeling during your treatment with vincristine injection.

 Your doctor may tell you to take a stool softener or laxative to help prevent constipation during your treatment with vincristine injection.